 - a mobile device with the TraceTogether app downloaded and profiles registered

-- Air Travel Pass and Reciprocal Green Lane travellers are required to present an electronic or physical copy of a valid insurance policy.
+- Air Travel Pass, Reciprocal Green Lane and Vaccinated Travel Lane travellers are required to present an electronic or physical copy of a valid insurance policy.

-- Connect@Singapore and Reciprocal Green Lane travellers are required to present a negative COVID-19 test result acquired within 72 hours before departure
+- Connect@Singapore and Reciprocal Green Lane travellers are required to present a negative COVID-19 test result acquired within 72 hours before departure.
+Vaccinated Travel Lane travellers are required to present a negative COVID-19 test result acquired within 48 hours before departure.

 - Reciprocal Green Lane travellers are also required to present: